harness/developer-hub/docs/platform/pipelines/w_pipeline-steps-reference/pipeline-faq.md

 A: We do not have a trigger, but, we do have a stage called Pipeline Chaining which lets you start a pipeline based on a pipeline completing.

-#### Q: is there a limit to the number of pipelines a project can have?
+#### Q: Is there a limit to the number of pipelines a project can have?
 A: No, there is no limit to how many pipelines can be created in a project.